felixdorn/laravel-rickroll/README.md

 ```

 #### Using Regualar Expression Constraints
-You may contrain the format of your parameters using the `register` method.
+You may constrain the format of your parameters using the `register` method.
 > NOTE: The url is not added to the list of urls but directly registered through the router.

 ```php